 Over the course of the Summer, members of St. Nicholas renovated Moore House so that it could be used for Christian Education.
 Sunday School for all ages began with the Fall Kick-Off.
 At the same time, St. Nicholas began offering two services on Sundays.

 In Oct. of 2006, Fr.
 Henry Pendergrass resigned to take a call to another church.
 On January 1, 2008, the Rev. Mark Wright began as the new rector.
 Since that time, we have continued to grow by reaching out to our friends and neighbors and inviting them to worship with us.
 On January 15, 2023, Fr.
 Mark Wright retired.
 Bishop Stanton served as our interim pastor and worked with the Vestry (church board) to determine God’s call for the next leader of St. Nicholas Church.
-Deacon Patrick Webb began serving as Deacon Vicar on June 4.
+Fr.
+Patrick Webb began serving as Deacon Vicar on June 4 and was ordained to the priesthood at St. Nicholas Church on November 18, 2023.